gabcal07/cnn_image_deblurring/README.md

 ## 📄 Abstract

 This study presents a lightweight Convolutional Neural Network (CNN) for single-image deblurring, designed to operate efficiently on consumer-grade hardware.
+This project took place in the context of a 1 week competition to make the best model for the GoPro Dataset.
+This project allowed me to get the first place out of 20 participants.
 By leveraging **Depthwise Separable Convolutions** and a **Global Residual Learning** strategy, we achieve a model with approximately **6.8 million parameters**—a massive reduction from standard U-Net architectures (~30M)—while maintaining high reconstruction quality.
-Our final model achieves a Peak Signal-to-Noise Ratio (PSNR) of **31.15 dB** on the GoPro dataset validation split, demonstrating that efficient architecture design combined with rigorous training strategies (Cosine Annealing, Sequence Splitting) can yield state-of-the-art competitive results with limited computational resources.
+Our final model achieves a Peak Signal-to-Noise Ratio (PSNR) of **31.15 dB** on the GoPro dataset validation split, demonstrating that efficient architecture design combined with rigorous training strategies (Cosine Annealing, Sequence Splitting) can yield competitive results with limited computational resources.

 ---